-APPENDIX N° 1 CARNE GIE INVESTMENT FUND - Nordic Equity Fund Investment objective and policy The objective of the Sub-Fund is to achieve long-term capital growth by investing in equities listed in Sweden, Norway, Denmark and Finland.
+APPENDIX N° 1 CARNEGIE INVESTMENT FUND - Nordic Equity Fund

+Investment objective and The objective of the Sub-Fund is to achieve long-term capital growth by policy investing in listed small, mid and large cap equities in Sweden, Norway, Denmark and Finland.
 The remaining part of the portfolio may be invested in cash or money market instruments for investment purposes.
+The Sub-Fund's investment objective is to create excess return via active management through a stock selection which is based on fundamental bottom up analysis and a thorough understanding of the business model and the thematic and strategic position of the underlying investments.
+The Sub-Fund will strive to have a relatively concentrated portfolio of approximately 30-50 single equities.
+The Sub-Fund will integrate environmental, social and corporate governance factors in the investment process and investment decisions and intends to promote environmental characteristics in accordance with article 8 of SFDR.
+For additional information on the environmental and social characteristics of the Sub-Fund, please refer to Appendix N°6 - Pre-contractual disclosures, in accordance with SFDR and Commission Delegated Regulation (EU) 2022/1288.
 The Sub-Fund may hold up to 20% of its net assets in ancillary liquid assets (deposits at sight).
 Under exceptionally unfavourable market conditions and if justified in the interest of the investors, the Sub-Fund may temporarily invest up to 100% of its net assets in cash and deposits at sight (such as cash held in current accounts).
 The Investment Manager will have the possibility to hedge the currency risk using forward foreign exchange transactions within the limits prescribed by the 2010 Law.
 The Sub-Fund may use securities lending where appropriate for efficient portfolio management purposes.
-The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities Exposure to securities lending The Sub-Fund may enter into securities lending transactions in order to improve the Sub-Fund's performance and generate capital or additional income (for more detail, please consult "Techniques and Instruments - B. Efficient portfolio management techniques ("EMT") and to total return swaps, securities lending transactions, repurchase agreements and reverse repurchase agreements ("SFT Transactions")" of the main part of this prospectus).
+Exposure to securities The Sub-Fund may enter into securities lending transactions in order to lending improve the Sub-Fund's performance and generate capital or additional income (for more detail, please consult "Techniques and Instruments -B. Efficient portfolio management techniques ("EMT") and to total return swaps, securities lending transactions, repurchase agreements and reverse repurchase agreements ("SFT Transactions")" of the main part of this prospectus).
 The expected level of exposure that can be subject to securities lending transactions amounts to 50% of the net assets.
 A maximum of 75% of the net assets of the Sub-Fund will be subject to securities lending transactions.

-Reference currency Swedish Krona (SEK).
+Swedish Krona (SEK).